SOCIAL ACTION COMMITTEE

 Social Action Committee

-COS-SJCC has proudly volunteered with Family Promise, a wonderful organization that supports families who are at risk for or are experiencing homelessness.
+Family Promise COS-SJCC has proudly volunteered with Family Promise, a wonderful organization that supports families who are at risk for or are experiencing homelessness.
 They provide prevention, diversion, and shelter programs geared toward long-term independence.
 For many years, for two weeks in January and two weeks in July, our social hall became a temporary home for families needing safe shelter, meals, and friendship.
-Since the onset of the Covid pandemic Family Promise had to change the shelter model, but these families still need our support.
-We continue to participate by making monetary donations, donating grocery store gift cards, household supplies, seasonal needs and delivering home-cooked meals to the Family Promise guest families.
+Since the onset of the Covid pandemic, Family Promise had to change the shelter model, but these families still need our support.
+We continue to participate by making monetary and food donations, donating grocery store gift cards, household supplies, seasonal needs, and delivering home-cooked meals to the Family Promise guest families.
 We look forward to being involved in other Family Promise Union County activities and programs.
 For more information on how you can get involved, please contact Elaina Luboff at email@example.com or leave a message at (908) 230-1507.

 Grocery Distribution GRACE (Giving and Receiving Assistance for our Community’s Essentials) was formed during COVID and continues to provide grocery distribution weekly in Summit.
 Every week 70-100 volunteers help unpack, store, bag, and distribute up to 16,000 pounds of food and supplies to share with 2,200-3,300 community members.
 On the first Thursday of every month, a group of SJCC congregants help unload and pack groceries for distribution at the Summit Community Center.

 Our congregants knit baby hats and booties for Overlook Hospital newborn babies.
 We first knitted hats leading up to our first Mitzvah Day and a group of volunteers continues to meet and knit together on an ongoing basis.
 We provide the materials and knitting lessons for beginners.
 Contact Elaine Hoffman at firstname.lastname@example.org to learn more.